Renault 25: Australia and the United Kingdom

 The 25 was also exported to Australia.
 Introduced in 1985, it was priced at A$35,000 without cruise control.
 It had a disc drum brake setup, rather than four-wheel discs as on the Renault 18.

 The R25 was exported to the United Kingdom from the beginning of 1984, where its hatchback body style helped it to stand out compared with conventional saloons.

-GTX in the United Kingdom was equivalent to Level 3 in the above list & used the 123 hp 2.2i engine.
+GTX in the United Kingdom was equivalent to Level 3 in the above list and used the 123 hp 2.2i engine.
 For the facelift versions the equivalent to the GTX was the TXI, with the 2.0 12v engine of 140 hp.
 The 12v head from the 2.0 engine was latterly used in the J7T 2.2i engine in Safrane.
 The 2.2 engine in the Safrane is effectively a long-stroke version of the 2.0 engine – with better torque but less free-revving.

-For the United Kingdom, the pre-facelift range included TS, Monaco (being a special edition with metallic brown paint, Monaco badging on the boot and C-Pillar insert panels, Leather interior, and some other changes from the TS spec), GTX, V6 & V6 Turbo.
+For the United Kingdom, the pre-facelift range included TS, Monaco (being a special edition with metallic brown paint, Monaco badging on the boot and C-Pillar insert panels, Leather interior, and some other changes from the TS spec), GTX, V6 and V6 Turbo.

 The facelift cars were TX (2.0 12v/2.2i special order), TXI (2.0i 12v/2.2i special order), V6, V6 Turbo for a short period, and Baccara (2.8i V6/2.5i V6 Turbo) which was the top of the range.
-The 2.2i (123 hp) engine in the Phase 2 cars was only available 'while stocks last'.
+The 2.2i engine with 123 hp in the Phase 2 cars was only available 'while stocks last'.
 The lower compression 108 hp 2.2 was not sold in the United Kingdom.